 Smart materials for precision soil management

-This thesis project focuses on multifunctional biodegradable materials for soil amendment, aimed at reducing water use and the environmental impact of fertilizers and pesticides while improving plant growth, nutrient uptake, and stress tolerance.
-The integration of MXenes - conductive, water-dispersible 2D materials - may further enhance mechanical properties and enable responsive systems for real-time sensing of soil conditions.
+This Thesis project focuses on functional biodegradable materials for soil amendment, aimed at reducing water use and the environmental impact of fertilizers and pesticides while improving plant growth, nutrient uptake, and stress tolerance.
+The integration of MXenes - conductive, water-dispersible 2D materials, may further enhance mechanical properties and enable responsive systems for real-time sensing of soil conditions.

 Skills acquisition

-Synthesis and functionalization of biodegradable materials and their characterization; skills in incorporating nanostructured additives, designing controlled-release systems, and developing responsive materials.
+Synthesis and formulation of biodegradable materials and their characterization; skills in incorporating nanostructured additives, designing controlled-release systems, and developing responsive materials.